raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 ### the mockingbird

-Behold, the JavaScript Mockingbird:
+Behold, the JavaScript mockingbird:

 ```javascript
 const M = fn => (...args) => fn(fn, ...args);
 ```

-The Mockingbird is a function that takes another function, and returns a function.
+The mockingbird is a function that takes another function, and returns a function.
 That function takes a bunch or arguments, and invoked the original function with itself and the arguments.[^well-actually] So now we can write:

-[^well-actually]: In proper combinatorial logic, the Mockingbird is actually defined as `M x = x x`.
+[^well-actually]: In proper combinatorial logic, the mockingbird is actually defined as `M x = x x`.
 However, this presumes that all combinators are "curried" and only take one argument.
-Our Mockingbird is more "idiomatically JavaScript."<br/><br/>But it's certainly possible to use `const M = fn => fn(fn);`, we would just need to also rewrite our exponentiation function to have a signature of `myself => x => n => ...`, and so forth.
+Our mockingbird is more "idiomatically JavaScript."<br/><br/>But it's certainly possible to use `const M = fn => fn(fn);`, we would just need to also rewrite our exponentiation function to have a signature of `myself => x => n => ...`, and so forth.
 That typically clutters JavaScript up, so we're using `const M = fn => (...args) => fn(fn, ...args);`, which amounts to the same thing.

 ```javascript
 M((myself, x, n) => {